asolya/pokedex/README.md

-# Getting Started with Create React App
+# Getting Started with Pokedex

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+The deployed version is [here](https://sunny-banoffee-d571b0.netlify.app/).

 ## Available Scripts